mostafaznv/larupload/README.md

 ## Queue FFMpeg
 > Note: If you are reading this, we assume you know what is [laravel queue](https://laravel.com/docs/queues). if not, please read laravel's documentation first.

-You can enable this feature with `ffmpeg-queue` configuration key. so we just upload original file and then, we start to handle all ffmpeg styles (like crop, resize and stream) in the background.
+You can enable this feature with `ffmpeg.queue` configuration key. so we just upload original file and then, we start to handle all ffmpeg styles (like crop, resize and stream) in the background.

 > If you exceeded maximum amount of available queues, we will redirect back to the previous url with a message to inform your user that queue limitation is exceeded.